greeniot/CC3200-Sample/README.md

 ### The Code

+The [reference](http://energia.nu/Reference_Index.html) section of the Energie homepage will be your best friend when programming the CC3200 LaunchPad, especially in figuring out the inbuilt IO functions.
+Make sure to also check out the example sketches in *File* / *Examples*.

 The board comes with three LEDs that can be used for simple showcases, testing and prototyping.
 (Remember that whenever we can blink an LED we can basically control anything.)

 * `RED_LED` (29)